 Its 2020, and BTS are now patrons and players in the global contemporary art world.

 This is way better than all the other places that the art world could get its money form.
 Or rather from the kinds of people that put their money into the art world.

 I must admit.
-The whole event was surreal.
+Connect BTS, was surreal.
 Surreal in the same way experiencing a glimpse of the near future is surreal.
 Like last year when I heard the words ‘Algo Seance’ for the first time.